 Data Collection and Analysis Procedures

+The target population of the research sample was adults who are parents, grandparents, or guardians to young people age 7-22.
+FHI provided a list of potential participants to recruit via email.
+No vulnerable populations were targeted (including minors, pregnant mothers, emotionally impaired, mentally impaired, veterans, terminally ill, undocumented people, or people who are institutionalized).

 Data was collected for a period of two weeks, as the two seminars were separated by about two weeks.
 The intervention included _______ participants.
 Results of the pre-intervention and post-intervention data were evaluated for patterns and themes (see Section IV - Reflection).

 Expected Outcomes